salty-ivy/django-debug-toolbar/docs/installation.rst

 Django Channels & Async
 ^^^^^^^^^^^^^^^^^^^^^^^

-The Debug Toolbar currently doesn't support Django Channels or async projects.
+The Debug Toolbar currently has experimental support for Django Channels and async projects.
+The Debug Toolbar is compatible with the following exceptions:

-If you are using Django channels and you are having issues getting panels to load, please review the documentation for the configuration option :ref:`RENDER_PANELS <RENDER_PANELS>`.
+- Concurrent requests aren't supported
+- ``TimerPanel``, ``RequestPanel`` and ``ProfilingPanel`` can't be used in async contexts.

 HTMX
 ^^^^